 }

 That empty-body lemma is the entire composition seam.
-Everything else is plumbing.
-The agent verified the exercise on the first attempt: 16 verified, 0 errors.
+First attempt: 16 verified, 0 errors.
 Reviewer APPROVE.

 sensor_poll_signed

-fusion.rs and the structural half of auth.rs are unchanged. auth.rs gains the cryptographic trust boundary lifted from quorum_cert: Hash, PubKey, Signature type aliases; three uninterpreted spec predicates (pk_of, signature_valid, report_msg); two open spec predicates (all_signatures_valid and a valid_report_bundle conjunction of distinct-and-signed); and a sig: Signature field on SensorReport. poll’s precondition gains all_signatures_valid(reports@); its Some-branch ensures gains valid_report_bundle(reports@).
+The second exercise added the cryptographic trust boundary at the spec layer. auth.rs gains Hash, PubKey, Signature type aliases; uninterpreted spec predicates pk_of, signature_valid, report_msg; open spec predicates all_signatures_valid and valid_report_bundle; a sig: Signature field on SensorReport. poll’s precondition gains all_signatures_valid(reports@); its Some-branch ensures gains valid_report_bundle(reports@).

 sensor_poll_honest

-Its fusion.rs and auth.rs are byte-identical to sensor_poll_signed.
-Its main.rs adds one conjunct to poll’s Some-branch ensures:
+The third exercise was set up specifically as a discovery test. fusion.rs and auth.rs byte-identical to sensor_poll_signed; main.rs adds one conjunct to poll’s Some-branch ensures:

 &&& exists|p: Reading, k: int|